demirj/gtm-server-gam-tagless-request-template/README.md

 - The browser parses the response and renders the creative into the Ad Slot
 - Optionally the Google Tag Manager can send an impression ping back to the Ad Server

-## Use Case

-It is generally recommended to use Google Publisher Tags for displaying Ads.
-Still, there are some cases where a tagless request on a website needs to be made.
-E.g.

-- If the Limited Ads option is not a solution as a fallback for unconsented users (see https://support.google.com/admanager/answer/9882911?hl=en)
-- You want to request (or proxy) the request through a first-party-context

 ## How to import this template

 1. Download file "template.tpl" from this repository